-Parents of Students Who Speak a Primary Language Other than English
+Students Who Speak a Primary Language Other than English

-A student may be eligible to receive specialized support if his or her primary language is not English, and the student has difficulty performing ordinary classwork in English.
+A student may be eligible to receive specialized support if his or her primary language is not English, and the student has difficulty performing ordinary class work in English.
 If the student qualifies for these extra services, the Language Proficiency Assessment Committee (LPAC) will determine the types of services the student needs, including accommodations or modifications related to classroom instruction, local assessments, and state-mandated assessments.

-Parents of Students with Disabilities with Other School-Aged Children in the Home
+Students Who Receive Special Education Services with Other School-Aged Children in the Home

 If a student is receiving special education services at a campus outside his or her attendance zone, the parent or guardian may request that any other student residing in the household be transferred to the same campus, if the appropriate grade level for the transferring student is offered on that campus.
 However, the district is not required to provide transportation to the other children in the household.
-The parent or guardian should speak with the principal of the school regarding any transportation prior to requesting a transfer for any other children in the home [See policy FDB(LOCAL)].
+The parent or guardian should speak with the principal of the school regarding transportation needs prior to requesting a transfer for any other children in the home.
+[See policy FDB(LOCAL).]

-Providing Assistance to Students Who Have Learning Difficulties or Who Need Special Education Services
+Students Who Have Learning Difficulties or Who Need Special Education Services

-If a child is experiencing learning difficulties, the parent may contact the person listed below to learn about the district's overall general education referral or screening system for support services.
-This system links students to a variety of support options, including referral for a special education evaluation.
-Students having difficulty in the regular classroom should be considered for tutorial, compensatory, and other academic or behavior support services that are available to all students including a process based on Response to Intervention (RtI).
-The implementation of RtI has the potential to have a positive impact on the ability of school districts to meet the needs of all struggling students.
+If a student is experiencing learning difficulties, his or her parent may contact the person listed below to learn about the district's overall general education referral or screening system for support services.
+This system links students to a variety of support options, including making a referral for a special education evaluation.
+For those students who are having difficulty in the regular classroom, schools must consider tutorial, compensatory, and other academic or behavior support services that are available to all students, including a process based on Response to Intervention (RtI).
+The implementation of RtI has the potential to have a positive impact on the ability of districts to meet the needs of all struggling students.